UTKcataloging/mods_to_rdf/docs/source/contents/4_draft_mapping.rst

 ^^^^^^^^

-Because UTK acts as a service hub for DPLA and it delivers data directly to this aggregator, it can be considered an edm:provider.
+Because UTK acts as a service hub for DPLA and it delivers data directly to this aggregator, it can be considered an `edm:provider`.
 This is defined as "The name or identifier of the organization who delivers data directly to an aggregation service (e.g. Europeana)."

 When UTK physically holds the material and created the record, the metadata resembles this `example record - acwiley:284 <https://digital.lib.utk.edu/collections/islandora/object/acwiley%3A284/datastream/MODS/view>`_.